 The bus from Berwick upon Tweed to Jedburgh takes just under 3 hours.

-Taxi - a taxi transfer can be arranged from Berwick upon Tweed to Jedburgh (55 mins), at approximately £60.
+Taxi - a taxi transfer can be arranged from Berwick upon Tweed to Jedburgh (55 mins) - prices available upon request.

 If you wish to upgrade your overnight accommodation on occasion, we will be happy to arrange this wherever availability allows – prices to be advised.
 Looking for different mileages or a different number of nights?
 Please contact us to discuss how our itineraries can be adjusted to meet your specific needs.
 Call one of our helpful team on +44 (0)1291 689774 or e-mail us here.